instead-hub/instead/doc/stead3-en.md

 ```

 What's the difference?
 Disabling an object means that the object ceases to be
 available to the player.
 If the object is nested other objects, and these
-objects become inaccessible.The closure of the facility makes unavailable the
+objects become inaccessible.
+The closure of the facility makes unavailable the
 contents of this object, but not the object itself.

 However, in the case of rooms and closing rooms, and disabled room lead to the